-We are creating a new standard for acute mental health inpatient care in Lincolnshire in Lincoln and Boston.
+We are creating a new standard for acute mental health inpatient care in Lincoln and Boston.

-This £37m programme enables us to create new ensuite bedrooms for patients at our inpatient mental health units - ending the use of dormitory accommodation.
+This £37 million programme enables us to create new ensuite bedrooms for patients at our inpatient mental health units.
+This will end the use of dormitory accommodation.

 ‘Building Together’ with our patients and carers